Can You Freeze Eggs? What to Know Before Sticking Them in the Freezer

 Can you freeze eggs in the shell?

 You can freeze raw eggs, but you never want to freeze them in the shell.
 The water content in the egg will cause the shell to shatter!
-Some people like to separate out their whites and yolks before freezing them, creating more flexibility to use them on their own or re-mix them depending on your recipe.
+Some people like to separate out their whites and yolks before freezing them, creating more flexibility to use them on their own or re-mix them, depending on the recipe.

 Can you freeze raw eggs?

 So long as you remove them from the shells, you’ll have no problem freezing raw eggs.
 Beat them until they’re just blended and store in a freezer-friendly container.
 Three tablespoons of thawed eggs will roughly equal one fresh egg.
-For more freezing tricks, find out how to freeze your leftover pasta.
+If you need to free up some space to freeze the eggs, these are the things in your freezer you should toss.

 Can you freeze egg whites?